lauensmr/MDExample/Workshop_Module2.md

 ### Enable Automated Access to ECR Image Repository

 We have one final step before our CI/CD pipeline can execute end-to-end successfully.
 With a CI/CD pipeline in place, you won't be manually pushing container images into ECR anymore.
 CodeBuild will be pushing new images now.
 We need to give CodeBuild permission to perform actions on your image repository with an **ECR repository policy***.
-The policy document needs to be updated with the specific ARN for the CodeBuild role created by the MythicalMysfitsCoreStack, and the policy document is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json`.
+The policy document needs to be updated with the specific ARN for the CodeBuild role created by the MSKAppMod, and the policy document is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json`.
 Update and save this file and then run the following command to create the policy:

 ```
 aws ecr set-repository-policy --repository-name mythicalmysfits/service --policy-text file://~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json